Clifford Grey: 1920s – Broadway and Hollywood

-West End, films and last years
+West End, British films and last years

 Returning to England in 1932, although apparently spending time in California, Grey concentrated thereafter on the West End stage and British films.
 His screenplay for Rome Express (1932), a spy story, was "extremely popular in its day and virtually created a subgenre".
 He wrote more than twenty screenplays for British films, usually for the popular comedians of the day, but also including My Song Goes Round the World (1934), Mimi (1935), an adaptation of La Bohème, for Gertrude Lawrence and Douglas Fairbanks Jr. and Yes, Madam?
 (1940).

 Throughout the decade Grey had shows running in the West End, written in collaboration with previous collaborators and new ones including Oscar Levant, Johnny Green and Noel Gay.
 Grey wrote more than 3,000 songs.

 When the Second World War began, Grey joined the Entertainments National Service Association (ENSA), which took shows round the country and overseas to provide relief for serving members of the armed forces.
 In 1941 he was presenting a concert party in Ipswich, Suffolk, when the town was heavily bombed.
 Grey died two days later, aged 54, as a result of a heart attack, brought on by the bombing, and exacerbated by asthma.
 He is buried in Ipswich Old Cemetery.